 - In a separate Ziploc bag, mix the flour, salt and pepper.
 Add the chicken a few pieces at a time; seal the bag and shake until all the chicken has been floured.
 Remove chicken; shake off excess flour and set side.

 - Heat half of the butter and half of the oil in a large nonstick skillet over medium heat.
-Saute garlic cloves in the butter and oil until lightly brown.
-Remove the garlic.
+To flavor the butter/oil mixture, saute the garlic cloves in the butter and oil until lightly brown.
+Remove the garlic (or if you want to, you can just leave the garlic in).

 - In the same pan, cook the chicken pieces over medium heat until lightly browned on both sides, 2-3 minutes per side.
 Add more butter and oil if needed.

-- Remove the chicken to an 9-by-13 baking dish.
+- Remove the chicken to an 9" x 13" baking dish.
 Cover and keep warm.

 - Add the remaining butter and oil to the pan.
 Cook and sauté the mushrooms in the same skillet as the chicken until the mushrooms have turned brown at the edges and have absorbed the butter and oil.